 Periodically, the therapist will ask the client to rate their level of disturbance on the 1-to-10 scale again, with the goal of getting the response down to 0, which means that the negative emotion or sensation is no longer triggered by the memory of the traumatic experience.

 This phase typically takes three sessions, sometimes longer, depending on the number of traumatic events and emotions to be processed.

 The objective of this phase is to focus on reinforcing the positive belief statement identified in Phase 3.
 Progress is measured by the 1-to-7 Validity of Cognition (VOC) scale, with the goal of getting to a level 7 – completely believing, on an emotional level, the truth of the statement.

 In some cases, it may be necessary for additional education or action to take place in order for the client to fully believe the statement.
 For example, if the positive statement is, “I am in control,” and the person is under the influence of an addiction, this may not be entirely true yet.
 That’s why the detox process occurs at the beginning of addiction treatment in order to clear the way for therapy to be more effective.

-This client might also want to take self-defense classes, engage in exercise that strengthens his body and take responsibility for aspects of his life that he had previously neglected.
-These actions will reinforce his feelings of being in control and supplement the work done in therapy.
+This client might also want to take self-defense classes, engage in exercise that strengthens his body and take responsibility for aspects of their life that they had previously neglected.
+These actions will reinforce their feelings of being in control and supplement the work done in therapy.

 Phase 6 – Body Scan

-Once the client fully believes the positive statement, the therapist will ask him to bring the traumatic event to mind once again, and scan his body for any residual negative emotions or reactions.
+Once the client fully believes the positive statement, the therapist will ask them to bring the traumatic event to mind once again, and scan their body for any residual negative emotions or reactions.
 If any come up, then those sensations are targeted for additional reprocessing.